Truss Trailer Beams – Long, Stiff, Lightweight

 Wrapping It Up

 The advantages of a truss are inviting and quite attractive.
 Start with strong, stiff, and lighter weight.
 Yeah, those are some great things for a trailer – especially for a really long trailer.
-These are the offer of using trusses for trailer beams.
+These are the offer in using trusses for trailer beams.

 The biggest disadvantages for truss trailer beams are in design and especially in construction.
 For production, the additional labor is not insignificant.
 From a DIY standpoint, the design is not so easy to be sure it is good enough.
 But also from a DIY standpoint, the extra time to build is not nearly as important – as long as the skills are sufficient for the advanced fabrication techniques.